These Are the Top 10 Best States for Farmland in the US

 How to invest in farmland without buying land

-Suppose you're not quite ready to buy your own land.
-You might need more startup cash, don't have the agricultural knowledge necessary to grow profitable crops (our study on farmland will fix that), or just don't want to deal with all the work that goes into operating a farm.
+You may not have the agricultural knowledge necessary to grow profitable crops, or just don't want to deal with all the work that goes into operating a farm.
 There are plenty of ways to invest in farmland without buying a farm or gain exposure to residential and commercial real estate with REITs or eREITs.

 Buying shares in the best farmland REITs or investing in the top agricultural ETFs are two easy ways to add farmland exposure to your portfolio today.
 Investing directly in farmland and reaping the full diversification benefits of this asset class is easy with platforms like FarmTogether that let you invest in a portion of an already operating farm that's already generating revenue.